 Evidence suggests that couple-focused interventions may be more effective than individual interventions in facilitating long-term maintenance of behavioural changes in one or both members of a couple (Martire & Schulz, 2007), and are more effective than either individually focused interventions or usual care for a variety of chronic conditions (Martire, Schulz, Helgeson, Small, & Saghafi, 2010).
 A review of weight loss interventions for couples revealed that the couple-focused interventions led to more weight loss than stand-alone programmes post-intervention, but these improvements were not sustained over longer periods (Black, Gleser, & Kooyers, 1990).
 However, this review addressed only interventions targeting diet and exercise behaviours.
 Also, details of intervention content were not reported (this study was published in 1990, before reporting guidelines had been published for randomized controlled trials (Moher, Sculz, & Altman, 2001)).
 This is important as Lewis et al. (2006) propose that interventions that attempt to transform motivation for behaviour change to ascribe meaning for relationships should be more successful than interventions where meaning for change is ascribed to the individual.
 Recent reviews (e.g., Martire et al., 2010) have not addressed people at risk of chronic physical illness, only those who are already managing chronic illness.
 However, motivation for making lifestyle changes may well be lower in individuals who are at risk of a chronic illness relative to those who have been diagnosed with one, meaning that partners may be able to play a greater role in facilitating behaviour change.
 Also, when an individual is diagnosed with a chronic illness, their partner often has to take on the role of carer, changing the dynamics of couple interaction (e.g., Martire et al., 2010).
-Further, a major confound of many couple-focused intervention study designs to date is that as the intervention has been compared only to usual care, it is often unclear whether the effectiveness of such interventions is due to the behaviour change techniques used or because the interventions are couple-based.
+Further, in many couple-focused intervention study designs to date, the intervention has been compared only to usual care .
+This means it is often unclear whether the effectiveness of such interventions is due to the behaviour change techniques used or because the interventions are couple-based.
 Also, many studies provide individual interventions to couples, without introducing ways in which the couple can support each other and enhance the effectiveness of the intervention.

 We aimed to systematically review the findings of randomized trials and non-randomized intervention studies evaluating couple-focused interventions for health behaviour change in populations at risk of chronic physical illness.
 Secondary aims were to 1) assess the design of each study and whether it isolated the couple-based component of the intervention, and 2) identify successful components of couple-focused interventions.